jah2488/elm-companies/README.md

 * [NoRedInk](https://usecanvas.com)
   ([GitHub](https://github.com/usecanvas)) -
   NoRedInk provide a language learning platform for children.
-Evan Czaplicki, the creator of Elm is a NoRedInk employee.
+Evan Czaplicki, the creator of Elm, is a NoRedInk employee.

 #### Project Management